Skip to main content

 Overview

 This adapter is implemented in Rust, with optional Python bindings for ease of use in Python-based workflows.
-It does not require any external OKX client library dependencies.
+It does not require external OKX client libraries—the core components are compiled as a static library and linked automatically during the build.

 Examples